T3SQ8/unnamed-ssg/README.md

 ## Templates
 ### HTML
 Create a `template.html` file to be used as a template for all HTML files in the directory.
-When the pattern `<!--WRAPHTML-->` is matched, the HTML file will be injected into the file by the `wraphtml` script.
+When the pattern `<!--WRAPHTML-->` is matched on a line by itself (indentaion does not matter), the HTML file will be injected into the file by the `wraphtml` script.
 An example template file could look like this:
 ```html
 <!DOCTYPE html>
 <html lang="en">